stephaniepineda/learning/github/tutorial.md

    - At this point, all your changes have been committed to a LOCAL branch
 5. Push your changes to the remote version of your branch
    - `$ git push`

+## How to branch

+1. Go to GitHub repository, click on main in top left and create a new branch.